realestatepilot/docker-restic-backupclient/README.md

 * dump elasticsearch prior to run a backup (with option to include/exclude indices via regular expressions)
 * dump mysql prior to run a backup (with option to include/exclude databases via regular expressions)
 * dump mongodb prior to run a backup
+* Excluding caches from being backed up.
+See http://bford.info/cachedir/spec.html on how to mark a cache dir

 ## Volumes